PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 ProcessingMechanisms that can be used to transform, integrate, and evaluate information; and there LearningMechanisms, ControlMechanisms, and GatingMechanism that can be used to modulate those processes.

-Since Mechanisms can implement any function, Projections insure that they can "communicate" with each other seamlessly, and a Scheduler together with Conditions can be used to specify any pattern of execution among Mechanisms in a Composition, PsyNeuLink can be used to integrate Mechanisms of different types, levels of analysis, and/or time scales of operation, composing heterogeneous Components into a single integrated system.
+Since Mechanisms can implement any function, Projections ensure that they can "communicate" with each other seamlessly, and a Scheduler together with Conditions can be used to specify any pattern of execution among Mechanisms in a Composition, PsyNeuLink can be used to integrate Mechanisms of different types, levels of analysis, and/or time scales of operation, composing heterogeneous Components into a single integrated system.
 This affords